ErdagEge/movie-night-negotiator/README.md

 # 🎬 Movie Night Negotiator

-Pick a movie together—fast.
+Pick a movie together.
 Create a lobby, everyone adds titles and ranks them, and the app computes a fair winner (Borda).
 It’s multiplayer, live, and free-tier friendly.
 Optional AI writes a short “why this fits everyone” blurb when you finalize.

 > Demo: add your deployed URL here • Short links supported: `/j/<CODE>`